-- consolidate the existing settlement - maximise use of existing local services and infrastructure; - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
+- 23.5 All new development will, where appropriate: - consolidate the existing settlement - maximise use of existing local services and infrastructure: - ensure the quality of surrounding woodland, and sensitive valuable habitats is not compromised.
 This should include improvements to the woodland setting and woodland structure for Carr-Bridge; - enhance and diversify the local economy; - reflect existing housing development in terms of positions, density and scale; - maintain building lines, plot sizes, building sizes and building orientation.
-This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations; - add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.
+This should be done in a way which raises architectural and design quality; - protect existing shops and businesses and their normal operations;

+- add to and improve community facilities, including improving pedestrian connectivity and achieving a more pedestrian and cycle friendly environment; and - promote energy efficiency and sustainability.

-A number of formal natural heritage designations may affect possible new development proposals in Carr-Bridge:
+- 23.6 A number of formal natural heritage designations may affect possible new development proposals in Carr-Bridge.

-Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory.
+- Surrounding the village are areas of woodland registered in the Ancient Woodland Inventory.
 This includes small areas within the settlement boundary.

-In addition, development on land allocated in the Plan has potential to have an effect on a number of European designated sites:
+- 23.7 In addition, development on land allocated in the Plan has potential to have an effect on a number of European designated sites:

-- Kinveachy Forest SPA - River Spey SAC
+- Kinveachy Forest SPA

+- River Spey SAC

-You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
-Specifically your proposal must address the mitigation measures (as set out in supplementary guidance on Natural Heritage) required to address potential impacts on:
+- 23.8 You must supply as part of your planning application, all necessary information to allow the planning authority to carry out an Appropriate Assessment in order that they can be confident that your development will not have an adverse effect on the site integrity or qualifying features.
+Specifically your proposal must address the mitigation measures (as set out in Natural Heritage Supplementary Guidance) required to address potential impacts on:

-- Water abstraction
+- water abstraction

-- Disturbance to otters
+- disturbance to otters

-- Pollution and siltation from construction sites
+- pollution and siltation from construction sites

-- Requirement for SUDS
+- requirement for SUDS

-- Disturbance to Capercaillie
+- disturbance to capercaillie

-- Pollution from wastewater
+- pollution from wastewater

-The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Carr-Bridge.
+- 23.9 The CNPA Landscape Capacity for Housing Report establishes opportunities and constraints for development in Carr-Bridge.

-Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on:
+- 23.10 Whilst your proposal may not fall within an area identified as having opportunity for expansion, you should, none the less, ensure your development considers the possible impact on the:

-The landscape character and experience.
+- landscape character and experience

-- The settlement form.
+- settlement form

-- The landscape setting.
+- landscape setting

-- The sense of arrival.
+- sense of arrival

-- The immediate settlement edge.
+- immediate settlement edge

-- The views and visual features.
+- views and visual features

-The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.
+- 23.11 The Cairngorms Landscape Toolkit provides information on the landscape priorities and opportunities which development should contribute to delivering.

-Carr-Bridge's most famous landmark is the old packhorse bridge built in 1717.
-It is the oldest stone bridge in the Highlands and stands in the heart of the village.

-A number of other listed buildings and structures also exist in the village including those associated with the railway.

-The village also contains a number of archaeological remains, both formally identified and also those more locally significant.

-All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.
+- 23.12 Carr-Bridge's most famous landmark is the old packhorse bridge built in 1717.
+It is the oldest stone bridge in the Highlands and stands in the heart of the village. - 23.13 A number of other listed buildings and structures also exist in the village including those associated with the railway. - 23.14 The village also contains a number of archaeological remains, both formally identified and also those more locally significant. - 23.15 All listed buildings and structures, archaeological remains and sites, and features which are notable for their local cultural heritage will be protected and enhanced.

-In Carr-Bridge, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
+- 23.16 In Carr-Bridge, developer contributions will be required towards infrastructure works which are reasonably related to the development of the site.
 This will include:

-- Education provision
+- education provision

-- Library facilities
+- library facilities

-- Healthcare provision
+- healthcare provision

-- Recycling provision
+- recycling provision

-- Roads infrastructure related to the proposed new development
+- roads infrastructure related to the proposed new development

-- Travel improvements
+- travel improvements

-- Community facilities
+- · community facilities

-- Open space
+- open space

-- Strategic landscaping
+- strategic landscaping

-- Connection to the path network
+- connection to the path network

-- Natural heritage
+- natural heritage

-- Affordable housing provision
+- affordable housing provision